idmken/idmken.github.io/blogs/2101-digitalworkforce.md

 # Are You Securing Your Digital Workforce?

-January 13, 2021
+January 13, 2021 <br>
-Daria Medved, Deputy Director, Emerging Technologies, Ken Myers, IT Specialist
+Daria Medved, Deputy Director, Emerging Technologies <br>
+Ken Myers, IT Specialist <br>
 Post filed in: Emerging Technology

 ## What’s A Digital Workforce?